saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/insights/v2/filters</code></summary>
 <p/>

-Return data, from all sources, for all tests that match the request criteria.
+Return data from all sources for all tests that match the request criteria.

 #### Parameters